axq/Bastyl-DIY-instructions/index.md

 - Finish the top row
 - Do the bottom row in the same way.
 The PCB won't hold on the switches, you can hold it with the soldering iron and then add the tin
 - Finish the top part of the keyboard
-- Install the switches on the thumb cluster
+- Install the switches on the thumb cluster, and solder them. **Be careful not to damage the ribbon cables or the case**

 ![Figure 2](./images/mont1.png)